leif-motif/skill-picker-reborn/README.md

 4. Go to System Preferences, go to Privacy & Security, and scroll to near the bottom.
 You will see something about being unable to open Skill Picker Reborn because it was from an unidentified developer.
 Click "Open Anyway," and confirm that you wish to open the app.

 # Status
-**Temporary inactivity.** This was intended to be completed by the end of summer 2023.
-Development will continue in May of this year, with a complete release by the end of June.
+**Active development.** This project is intended to be feature-complete at the end of June this year.
+After that point, the app will only be updated for maintenance, and any feature requests.

 # TODO:
-- General UI improvements (i.e, quick camper reassignment)
 - Camper assignment algorithm fix (complete but not in release)
 - Undo/Redo(?)
 - Saving/reloading of state